 4) Evergreen videos are hard to make.

-Once you have produced a video, it’s difficult to maintain it evergreen.
+Once you have produced a video, it’s challenging to maintain it evergreen.

-It’s actually easier to just make a new video than put in the work and edit the hell out of an existing one.
+It’s actually easier to make a new video than to put in the work and edit the hell out of an existing one.

 This is not the case with a blog post, where changes can be made easier.

-5) Although the statistics in the pros section would say otherwise with regards to the video consumer trends, video content might not appeal to all audiences.
+5) Although the statistics in the pros section would say otherwise regarding video consumer trends, video content might not appeal to all audiences.

-Some consumers who are looking for a specific item or have a clear goal for being on your website might prefer text over videos to come to a decision.
+Some consumers looking for a specific item or having a clear goal for being on your website might prefer text over videos.

 So, Does Video Help You Sell Real Estate?